Meet Our Team at HQ

 Williams learned from Chairman Alex Arshinkoff that “politics is full of big ups and big downs.”
 These are some of the big ups!

-Cierra Lynch Shehorn, Political Director
+Cierra Lynch Shehorn, Executive Director

 Cierra attends the University of Akron and is a member of the Summit County Republican Party Executive Committee, the Summit County Chapter of the Ohio Federation of Republican Women, and several other republican organizations.
 Cierra resides in Mogadore with her husband Andrew and their two shelties, Sonny and Felix.

-Patrick Cook, Assistant to the Executive Director
+Patrick Cook, Political Director

 Central Committee Officers